-Fitbit's companion smartphone app, whether that's for Android, iOS or Windows (no, we didn't forget about you) is a big reason why we continue to recommend it among our best fitness trackers.
+The Fitbit companion smartphone app, whether you're using it through Android, iOS or Windows (no, we didn't forget about you) is a big reason why we continue to recommend it among our best fitness trackers.

 But if you yearn for more data and insight, there's also a healthy amount of third-party app support to make that happen.
 You can link your Fitbit to a number of other apps, whether they are dedicated running apps, calorie counters or step challenge games.